inclement/inclem.net/content/100115-python3inp4a.rst

 announcement... python-for-android now supports Python 3 Android apps!
 This naturally includes Kivy, but also should work for anything else you can package with python-for-android, such as apps made with PySDL2.
-Using Python 3 remains experimental for now, but there should be no extra application requirements (beyond actually being written for Python 3), and remaining issues and optimisations will continue to be worked on.
+Using Python 3 remains experimental for now, it works but doesn't yet perform all possible optimisations and hasn't been as widely tested as Python 2.
+However, there should be no extra application requirements (beyond actually being written for Python 3), and the remaining issues and optimisations are being worked on.

 Overview